Object-Image Correspondence for Algebraic Curves under Projections

 \allowdisplaybreaks

 \FirstPageHeading

 \ShortArticleName{Object-Image Correspondence for Algebraic Curves under Projections}

-\ArticleName{Object-Image Correspondence\\ for Algebraic Curves under Projections\footnote{This paper is a~contribution to the Special Issue ``Symmetries of Dif\/ferential Equations: Frames, Invariants and~Applications''.
+\ArticleName{Object-Image Correspondence\\ for Algebraic Curves under Projections\footnote{This paper is a~contribution to the Special Issue ``Symmetries of Differential Equations: Frames, Invariants and~Applications''.
 The full collection is available at \href{http://www.emis.de/journals/SIGMA/SDE2012.html}{http://www.emis.de/journals/SIGMA/SDE2012.html}}}

 \Author{Joseph M.~BURDIS, Irina A.~KOGAN and Hoon HONG} \AuthorNameForHeading{J.M.~Burdis, I.A.~Kogan and H.~Hong} \Address{North Carolina State University, USA} \Email{\href{joe.burdis@gmail.com}{joe.burdis@gmail.com}, \href{iakogan@ncsu.edu}{iakogan@ncsu.edu}, \href{hong@ncsu.edu}{hong@ncsu.edu}} \URLaddress{\url{http://www.linkedin.com/in/josephburdis}, \\ \url{http://www.math.ncsu.edu/~iakogan/}, \url{http://www.math.ncsu.edu/~hong/}}